HPC-NRW/advanced-git/episodes/09-forking.md

 The forking workflow is popular among open source software projects and often used in conjunction with a branching model.

-The main advantage is that you enable people external to your project to implementent and suggest changes to your project without the need to give them push access to your project.
+The main advantage is that you enable people external to your project to implement and suggest changes to your project without the need to give them push access to your project.
 In this workflow developers usually interact with multiple (at least two) repositories and remotes: the original code repository and the forked repository.
 It is important to understand that a fork represents a **complete copy** of a